VeerMuchandi/openshift-on-azure/v3.7/AzureSetupAndJumpServer.md

 We will tie all the resources used by this cluster to a Resource Group.
 That way, removing a Resource Group will remove the entire cluster.

-The following script creates a resource group, a VNet and Subnet.
+The following script creates a resource group, a VNet, Subnet and a storage account.

+**NOTE:** Currently Azure has some issues with managed disks that slows down the entire install process and sometimes it fails.
+Hence we are using unmanaged disks for this setup which requires a storage account.

 ```
-$ cat 1.createRgVnetSubnet.sh
+$ cat 1.createRgVnetSubnetSg.sh

+#!/bin/bash
 echo "setting environment variables"
-source env.sh
+source 0.env.sh

 echo "creating resource group"
 az group create --location $location --resource-group $resourceGroupName